cheind/dest/README.md

 ## About this library

-**Deformable Shape Tracking (DEST)** is a C++ library providing high performance 2D shape tracking utilizing machine learning methods.
-The video below shows the real-time capabilities of DEST in annotating video sequences or still images using with facial landmarks.
+**Deformable Shape Tracking (DEST)** is a C++ library providing high performance 2D shape tracking leveraging machine learning methods.
+The video below shows the real-time capabilities of **DEST** in annotating video sequences / still images using with facial landmarks.

 [![Watch on Youtube](http://img.youtube.com/vi/Hewjc0oyqPQ/0.jpg)](https://youtu.be/Hewjc0oyqPQ)

-The **DEST** tracker was previously trained on thousands of training samples from available face databases.
+This **DEST** tracker was previously trained on thousands of training samples from available face databases.

 **DEST** features
  - A generic framework for learning arbitrary shape transformations.